Savings .com.au

 First home owners grant NSW

-In New South Wales, the First Home Owner Grant (New Homes) Scheme is valued to the tune of $10,000 for properties valued up to $600,000 ans new home buildings at $750,000.
+In New South Wales, the First Home Owner Grant (New Homes) Scheme contributes $10,000 for new properties valued up to $600,000 and towards combined land purchases and home builds up to $750,000.

-Eligible homes can be a house, townhouse, apartment, unit or similar that is newly built, purchased off the plan, or substantially renovated.
+Eligible homes can be a house, townhouse, apartment, unit, or similar that is newly built, purchased off the plan or substantially renovated.

-To apply for the New South Wales New Homes Scheme or to learn more, visit the NSW Government’s site
+To apply for the New South Wales New Homes Scheme or to learn more, visit the NSW Government's site.

 First home owners grant VIC